matrix-org/matrix-appservice-bridge/README.md

 and metrics (each request can succeed or fail and has timers for how long they take to go through the bridge).

+### `Intent`
+Provides a way to perform Matrix actions by *intent* rather than by raw API calls.
+This can be thought of as an extension to the client-server JS SDK.
+For example, `intent.invite(roomId, invitee)` would make sure that you are actually joined to the room `roomId` first (and will automatically join it if you aren't) before trying to send the invite.

+Performing actions by *intent* makes creating bridges a lot easier.
+For example, if your bridge has no concept of inviting or joining rooms, then you don't need to care about it either in the bridge.
+Simply calling `intent.sendMessage(roomId, text)` would make sure that you are joined to the room first before sending the message.

 ### `ConfigValidator` [TODO]
 Provides a way to validate a YAML file when provided with a schema file.
 Useful for setting your bridge-specific configuration information.